10 Comparing and contrasting

 If you were making a special study of elegies, there would be a great deal more to say.
 That's not the idea here, though.
 The point is that by comparing and contrasting the tone of the opening lines and the titles, and considering when the poems were written, we have come up with a number of significant differences.

-Read the attached poem by Robert Browning (1812–1889; click ‘View document’ to open) carefully.
+Click the link below and read the attached poem by Robert Browning (1812–1889) carefully.
 Who is speaking, and who is being addressed?

 From the evidence of the poem we know that the speaker once walked across a moor, found an eagle's feather, and has a high regard for the poet Shelley (1792–1822).
 The person being addressed is not named, but we discover that he (or she) once met Shelley, and this alone confers status by association.
 The word ‘you’ (‘your’ in one instance) is repeated in 6 out of the first 8 lines.
 ‘You’ becomes a rhyme word at the end of the second line, so when we reach the word ‘new’ in line four – one of the two lines in the first stanzas that doesn't contain ‘you’ – the echo supplies the deficiency.
 ‘You’ clearly represents an important focus in the first half of the poem, but who exactly is ‘you’ ?